pjorritsma/memdocs.nl-nl/memdocs/intune/fundamentals/common-scenarios.md

 <!-- Learn more about how to plan and deploy Intune to support shared tablets. -->

-## <a name="enable-your-employees-to-securely-access-office-365-from-an-unmanaged-public-kiosk"></a>Uw werknemers in staat stellen Office 365 veilig te gebruiken vanuit een niet-beheerde openbare kiosk
+## <a name="enable-your-employees-to-securely-access-microsoft-365-from-an-unmanaged-public-kiosk"></a>Uw werknemers in staat stellen Microsoft 365 veilig te gebruiken vanuit een niet-beheerde openbare kiosk

 Soms moeten uw werknemers apparaten, toepassingen of browsers gebruiken die u niet kunt beheren, zoals de openbare computers op beurzen en in hotellobby's.